 Calibre is a cross-platform program with versions for Linux, Mac, and Windows.
 Calibre is a much more powerful program then Kindle, it is amazing for organizing your eBooks, printing eBooks, and converting eBooks from one form to another.

 It can also convert documents into epub and mobi formats.
 Calibre can easily send all or just selected books to your tablet/eReader and also import from them.
 When you have a device connected to your computer you can easily see what books from your library are on the eReader vs what’s on the pc.

 Project Gutenberg is one of my favourite places to download free eBooks.
 They have an impressive catalog of over 42, 000 free eBooks in multiple formats.

 All books on this site are in the public domain.
 Most books are offered in HTML, epub and kindle formats often with the choice of a file with or without images and plain text file.
 Out of all the eBook sites I find that the Project Gutenberg has the nicest formatted Kindle books and not many typo’s.

 Google Books has a huge database of both free and paid books.
 These can be downloaded in epub and PDF format.
 Many of their titles are blocked if you live outside the USA.

-The Baldwin Project has their Main Lessons website where you can read free online hundreds of public domain children's books.
+The Baldwin Project has their Main Lessons website where you can read free online hundreds of public domain children’s books.
 They also offer these books for sale through their site Yesterday’s Classics.
 I bought their eBook bundle last winter and I have absolutely loved it!
-They have their sale of 225 eBooks in kindle or epub format for $49.99 on right now.
+They have their sale of 225 eBooks in Kindle or epub format for $49.99 on right now.
 These books I’ve found to be well formatted and indexed.
 The images are in colour if the original book had a colour image.
-So on my Kindle they show up black and white but on my tablet we can see the full colour image.
+So on my Kindle, they show up black and white but on my tablet, we can see the full-color image.